agoraphobiae/tell-a-story/README.md

 Tell your friend a story
 ===
 Comfort your friend by telling them a story.
 Preferable a long one.
+Everyone knows long plaintext storiest are the best kind of stories.
 Reads shakespeare.txt and calls the Win32API to send keyboard events to type out the entire works of Shakespeare.

 Usage
 ---